How to protect your smart home security from hackers

 Remember that your smart phone or tablet is the key to everything in a smart home, so have a strong passcode on your mobile device in case they get lost or stolen – this goes for any other tablets or smart devices you use.
 Also, make sure to keep the lock screen timer on low.
 If it’s set to five minutes, that's more than enough time for a thief to get in and search around.
 Go for the 30-second option and lock things down!

 Replace outdated devices

 You may have sentimentality towards an older device, making it difficult to part with.
 But it’s wise to update your devices regularly for your online security.
 That doesn’t mean you have to throw it in the rubbish.
 Instead, if the device works fine, donate it to a charity that gives devices to those is need.

 Monitor your network

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
-Read the Product Disclosure Statement before buying this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Limits, conditions and exclusions apply.
+Emergency funds are an advance for eligible customers, deducted from the overall claim.
+Please read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
+This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.